By Maria Merola אריאל

 *Note: Aha!
 There are two different characters being portrayed in these verses, and Daniel saw them both.

-Daniel saw “The Ancient of Days,” therefore, this cannot be the heavenly Father, because he is invisible, and “NO MAN HAS SEEN HIM AT ANY TIME!”
+Daniel saw “The Ancient of Days,” therefore, this cannot be solely the Heavenly Father, because he is invisible, and “NO MAN HAS SEEN THE FATHER AT ANY TIME!”
 (See John 1:18; John 6:46; 1st John 4:12).

 Chazown (Revelation) 1:14 His head and his hairs were white like wool, as white as snow; and his eyes were as a flame of fire.